-We typically do not prescribe high doses of opioid medications as research continues to show that this regimen has much greater risks for patients with few long-term benefits as compared to lower doses.
+At Arizona Pain, we typically do not prescribe high doses of opioid medications as research continues to show that this regimen has greater risks for patients with few long-term benefits as compared to lower doses or other approaches.

-- Review and documentation of patient’s social history, including substance abuse history
+- Reviewed documentation of patient’s social history, including substance abuse history

-- Discussion and documentation of risks and benefits of opioid therapy
+- Discussed and documented risks and benefits of opioid therapy

 - Established goals of opioid treatment and reviewed goals (e.g., patient wants to have an increased ability to function)

-- Clear documentation of rationale for opioid use (e.g., chronic lower back pain or degenerative disc disease)
+- Clearly documented rationale for opioid use (e.g., chronic lower back pain or degenerative disc disease)

-- Clear documentation of beneficial clinical response to opioid use (e.g., decrease pain or increase function)
+- Clearly documented beneficial clinical response to opioid use (e.g., decrease pain or increase function)

-- Current and consistent urine drug test based upon patient risk stratification
+- Schedule current and consistent urine drug tests based upon patient risk stratification

-- Prescribe Naloxone (rescue medication for opioid overdose) to all patients who receive a script for an opioid
+- Prescribe naloxone (rescue medication for opioid overdose) to all patients who receive a prescription for an opioid

-- Patient has signed a Controlled Substance Agreement within last six (6) months
+- Patient has signed a controlled substance agreement within last six months